 Admired since ancient times, turquoise is known for its distinct color, which ranges from powdery blue to greenish robin’s egg blue.
 It’s one of few minerals to lend its name to anything that resembles its striking color.

-Ancient Persia (now Iran) was the traditional source for sky blue turquoise.
+Ancient Persia (now Iran) was the traditional source for sky blue turquoise gemstones.
 This color is often called “Persian blue” today, regardless of its origin.
-The Sinai Peninsula in Egypt was also an important historical source.
+The Sinai Peninsula in Egypt was also an important historical source of turquoise gems.

 Turquoise is found in arid regions where rainwater dissolves copper in the soil, forming colorful nodular deposits when it combines with aluminum and phosphorus.
 Copper contributes blue hues, while iron and chrome add a hint of green.